What You’ll Learn 🎯

 a preview of analog tacho signals and triggers.

-The Lowest detectable frequency limit is definable in the user input field - the system will not detect frequencies lower than the specified value.
+The lowest detectable frequency limit can be defined in the user input field.
+The system will not detect frequencies lower than the specified value.

 RPM channel